-where the variable variation $s_{k - 1}$ and gradient displacement $u_{k - 1}$ are defined as
+where the variable variation $s_{k}$ and gradient displacement $u_{k}$ are defined as

-respectively.
-The main logic behind the update in \eqref{Hessian_update} is to ensure that the Hessian inverse approximation matrix $H_k$ satisfies the secant condition $H_k u_{k-1} = s_{k-1}$.
-We can observe that the update in \eqref{Hessian_update} only requires the matrix-vector multiplication.
-Therefore, the computational cost per iteration of BFGS method is $\mathcal{O}(d^2)$, where $d$ is the dimension.
+for any $k \geq 1$ respectively.
+The logic behind the update in \eqref{Hessian_update} is to ensure that the Hessian inverse approximation $H_k$ satisfies the secant condition $H_k u_{k-1} = s_{k-1}$, while it stays close to the previous approximation matrix $H_{k-1}$.
+The update in \eqref{Hessian_update} only requires matrix-vector multiplications, and hence, the computational cost per iteration of BFGS is $\mathcal{O}(d^2)$.